ahmedraad/bunny-stream-ios/Documentation/Reference/BunnyStreamAPI/structs/Schemas.CaptionModel.md

 public var srclang: Swift.String?
 ```

-The unique srclang shortcode for the caption
+The ISO 639-1 language code for the caption.

 - Remark: Generated from `#/components/schemas/CaptionModel/srclang`.